c-zhou/polyGembler/README.md

 -L/--genotype-likelihood         Use genotype likelihoods to infer haplotypes.
 Mutually
                                  exclusive with option -G/--genotype and -L/--allele-depth
                                  (default).
--b/--segmental-kmeans            Use Viterbi training instead of Baum-Welch algorithm.
 -e/--train-exp                   Re-estimate transition probabilities between founder/parental
                                  haplotypes at each step.
 -S/--random-seed                 Random seed for this run.